 Tricks, Tricks, Tricks

 That’s when Tricks caught her attention.
 A CGC title plus five tricks earns an AKC Novice title.
 With no experience in teaching dog tricks, she picked five from the Novice list and began practicing.
 “While I had never done anything like this before, I had an exceptional partner.
 Bing!
 Bang!
 Boom!
 Five tricks done and paperwork signed,” she says.

 They were on a roll and within months they earned Intermediate and Advanced Trick titles.

-Eli and Gelesh followed with visits to senior facilities in Tallmadge and Green, Ohio, spreading goodwill and eliciting smiles to onlookers and staffs.
+Eli and Gelesh followed with visits to senior facilities in Tallmadge and Green, Ohio, spreading goodwill and eliciting smiles from onlookers and staff.

-Eli earned his AKC Canine Good Citizen Advance and AKC Trick Dog Performer titles in January 2020 and added Elite Performer to his resume in September, making him eligible to compete in AKC’s 2020 Trick Dog competition, for which they put together a “Pink Panther” routine in about six weeks.
+Eli earned his AKC Canine Good Citizen Advance and AKC Trick Dog Performer titles in January 2020.
+He also added Elite Performer to his resume, making him eligible to compete in AKC’s 2020 Trick Dog competition, for which they put together a “Pink Panther” routine in about six weeks.

 The two are practicing at the Akron All-Breed Training Club in preparation for their first outing in May.
 “He’s very connected to me in the preparation classes and is showing good leash work and turns.
 It’s very encouraging.
 Even some of the seasoned handlers comment on how much they enjoy watching him work for me.
 This new adventure should be rewarding for both of us.”